ajowyit/azure-network-protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
-In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
+In this project, we explore network traffic between two Azure Virtual Machines using Wireshark and PowerShell.
+We analyze communication patterns to better understand how data flows within a virtual network.
+Additionally, we demonstrate how to configure Network Security Groups (NSGs) to control inbound and outbound traffic, showcasing how they enhance the security and management of cloud-based resources. <br />

 <h2>Video Demonstration</h2>